iv-org/documentation/Invidious-Instances.md

 [Instances API](https://instances.invidio.us/)

 ## List of public Invidious Instances
 Note: Please add new instances on the bottom so that every user can see how old and how long an instance is listed here.
-Please move instances that have gone Offline to the bottom of the Offline list.

-Note²: Please move the instance to the offline list **only** if the instance doesn't serve Invidious anymore.
+Please move instances that have gone Offline to the bottom of the Offline list **only** if the instance doesn't serve Invidious anymore.
 Known errors from Invidious doesn't mean the instance is offline.

 **Instances using Cloudflare must be marked as such.**